Stuart Linnell: Semi-retirement

 In March 2019, Linnell announced that, after 50 years behind the mic, he was retiring from full-time broadcasting, but intended to still host shows on an occasional basis.
 He continued to appear from time to time hosting one-off shows on BBC Radio Northampton and on BBC CWR, and for the 2019/2020 football season, he was the host of the weekly, hour-long, Friday evening football phone-in show on BBC CWR.

 Because of the restrictions imposed as a consequence of the COVID-19 pandemic, he last appeared on BBC Radio Northampton in the spring of 2020.
 From March 2020, Linnell appeared from time to time on CWR programmes featuring Coventry City F.C., until in August 2021 he announced that he was stepping down from his work with BBC CWR.

 In November 2020, he joined the presentation team of the online easy listening music station Serenade Radio for whom he continues to host a show every weekend, which he presents from home.

 Autobiography

 In July 2025, Stuart Linnell published his autobiography under the title “My Granddad knew Rasputin…and I met Elton John”.
 Published by Takahe Publishing Ltd., and available in paperback from Amazon, and also on Kindle, it ran to 400 pages, detailing his life from his childhood in Birmingham, through his broadcasting career in Birmingham, Sheffield, Coventry and Northampton.

 Personal life

-Linnell and his wife Sue live in Coventry.
+Linnell has two sons and two grandchildren.
+He and his wife Sue live with their dogs in Coventry.